Accelerator and Brake: Dynamic Persuasion with Dead Ends: Introduction

 \subsection{Related Literature}

 This paper belongs to the Bayesian persuasion literature that was pioneered by \cite{aumann1995repeated} and \cite{kamenica2011bayesian}.
-We contribute in particular to the growing strand of literature on dynamic persuasion involving a principal with dynamic commitment power and a forward-looking agent (\citealp{ely2020moving,orlov2020persuading,smolin2021dynamic,ball2023dynamic,ball2023should,liu2023motivating,knoepfle2024dynamic,koh2024attention,koh2024persuasion,saeedi2024getting,zhao2024contracting}, among others).
-Our focus is different from the existing studies, as we consider a strategic experimentation scenario in which both the principal and the agent have distinct preferences (payoffs) regarding either experimenting with the ongoing project or abandoning it; in other words, the principal needs to address a \emph{non-monotonic} experimentation problem that neither unilaterally motivates nor discourages the agent from experimenting with the current project.
+We contribute in particular to the growing strand of literature on dynamic persuasion involving a principal with dynamic commitment power and a forward-looking agent (\citealp{ely2020moving,orlov2020persuading,smolin2021dynamic,ball2023dynamic,ball2023should,liu2023motivating,knoepfle2024dynamic,koh2024attention,koh2024persuasion,saeedi2024getting,zhao2024contracting}).
+We depart from existing studies by considering a strategic experimentation scenario in which the principal and the agent hold distinct preferences (payoffs) over whether to prolong the experimentation or terminate it; in other words, the principal needs to address a \emph{non-monotonic} experimentation problem that neither unilaterally motivates nor discourages the agent from experimenting with the current project.

-Our non-monotonic experimentation scenario is related to a large strand of literature on strategic experimentation with exponential bandits. \cite{keller2005strategic} seminally formalizes the exponential bandit model, which has been employed in analyzing contract design \citep{BH11,halac2016optimal}, delegation \citep{guo2016dynamic,escobar2021delegating}, contest design \citep{HKL17,bimpikis2019designing,ely2023optimal}, and patent competition \citep{akcigit2016role}, among others.
-The closest to our setting is \cite{sadler2021dead}, in which the agent has the opportunity to transition to a more promising experimentation process but is unwilling to do so, i.e., falling into a \emph{dead end}.
-We contribute to this strand of literature by exploring the possibility of using information, a non-pecuniary incentive instrument, to modulate the agent's behavior.
+Our non-monotonic experimentation scenario is also related to a large strand of literature on strategic experimentation with exponential bandits. \cite{keller2005strategic} seminally formalizes the exponential bandit model, which has been employed in analyzing contract design \citep{BH11,halac2016optimal}, delegation \citep{guo2016dynamic,escobar2021delegating}, and contest design \citep{HKL17,bimpikis2019designing,ely2023optimal}.
+The closest to our setting is \cite{sadler2021dead}, in which the agent is hesitate to abandon a less promising experimentation path for a more promising alternative; i.e., falling into a \emph{dead end}.
+We contribute to this strand of literature by exploring the possibility of using information, a non-pecuniary incentive instrument, to modulate the agent's experimentation choices.